 Elite Island Resorts has hotels dotted throughout the Caribbean.
-In 2018 we spent three glorious days at Galley Bay in Antigua.
+In 2018 we spent a few glorious days at Galley Bay in Antigua.
 It was with this wonderful experience in mind that we booked to stay at the group’s Barbados offering, The Club Barbados.
 The resort has just undergone a fancy facelift so we were particularly excited to see what they had been up to.
-This is our full review of The Club Barbados.
+This is our full The Club Barbados review.

 We were hosted by Elite Island Resorts at The Club Barbados but all opinions are entirely our own.